loning/alltheory/docs/psi-cosmology/chapter-54-collapse-distance-limitation.md

 Maximum distance for causal connection:
 $$d_{causal} = ct_{collapse}$$

-where t_{collapse} is the characteristic collapse time.
+where $t_{collapse}$ is the characteristic collapse time.
 Beyond this, regions are causally disconnected.

 ## 54.5 Quantum Distance Cutoff